icopy-site/awesome-cn/docs/awesome/awesome-theoretical-computer-science.md

 ## Math and Logic<a name=math_and_logic></a>
 ## General<a name=math_and_logic_general></a>
 ### Lecture Videos Playlist<a name=math_and_logic_general_lecture_videos_playlist></a>
-- [Lehman, Leighton & Meyer.
-Mathematics for Computer Science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/lecture-slides/) - An introduction to discrete mathematics oriented toward computer science and engineering. - [Companion Textbook](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/readings/MIT6_042JS15_textbook.pdf)
+- [Demaine, Abel & Chapman.
+Mathematics for Computer Science](https://ocw.mit.edu/courses/6-1200j-mathematics-for-computer-science-spring-2024/) - A junior introduction to discrete mathematics for computer scientists. - [Companion Textbook 2015](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/readings/MIT6_042JS15_textbook.pdf)
 ### Books<a name=math_and_logic_general_books></a>
 - [Knuth, Graham & Patashnik.
 Concrete Mathematics: A Foundation for Computer Science](https://www.pearson.com/us/higher-education/product/Graham-Concrete-Mathematics-A-Foundation-for-Computer-Science-2nd-Edition/9780134389981.html) - An expansion of the Mathematical Preliminaries section in Knuth's classic Art of Computer Programming, but the style of presentation is more leisurely, and individual topics are covered more deeply.
 - [Aho & Ullman.
 Foundations of Computer Science](http://i.stanford.edu/~ullman/focs.html) - A classic math-oriented introduction to computer science.
 - [Tu Delft.
-Delftse Foundations of Computation](https://textbooks.open.tudelft.nl/textbooks/catalog/book/13) - A textbook for a one quarter introductory course in theoretical computer science.
+Delftse Foundations of Computation](https://books.open.tudelft.nl/home/catalog/book/211) - A textbook for a one quarter introductory course in theoretical computer science including logic, proof techniques, and set theory.
+It assumes no prerequisite other than basic programming.
 - [Comprehensive Mathematics for Computer Scientists](https://www.springer.com/series/5517) - A series dedicated to math topics and their relevance to computer science.
 - [Krantz.
 Handbook of Logic and Proof Techniques for Computer Science](https://www.maa.org/press/maa-reviews/handbook-of-logic-and-proof-techniques-for-computer-science) - A concise offered as an accessible reference on mathematical logic for the professional computer scientist.
 - [Makinson.
 Sets, Logic and Maths for Computing](https://www.springer.com/gp/book/9783030422172) - It presents a careful selection of the material most needed by students in their first two years studying computer science.